VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   The `role: ingress` discovers a target for each path of each ingress.
 This is generally useful for blackbox monitoring of an ingress.
   The target address will be set to the host specified in the ingress spec.

-  Available meta labels for `role: ingress`:
+  Available meta labels for `role: ingress` during [relabeling](https://docs.victoriametrics.com/vmagent.html#relabeling):

   * `__meta_kubernetes_namespace`: The namespace of the ingress object.
   * `__meta_kubernetes_ingress_name`: The name of the ingress object.